 Downward Spiral

 I’d always known that Josiah and I were fundamentally incompatible.
 We shared a sense of humor, but we also shared a lot of not-so-humorous qualities.
 We were both stubborn, prideful, and, at the time, pretty immature.
 Risk brought out all those qualities and turned them up to the max.
-To this day I wish Josiah and I could go back to those pre-Risk days, where we would just goof off and hold hands and be flirtatious pals.
+To this day I wish Josiah and I could go back to those pre-Risk days, when we would just goof off and hold hands and be flirtatious pals.
 But Risk brought out the worst in both of us, and we can’t pretend that it didn’t happen.

 JOSIAH: I knew that we could/should never be officially boyfriend and girlfriend.
 I was far too self-centered back then, and an appropriate girlfriend would have had to praise my every farce and be unconditionally adoring.
 Your violent streak also frightened me a bit, but it also intrigued me—something about playing with fire comes to mind.
 Your fun-loving side was what kept me around, though.
 Fun > danger any day.